Tips for Managing Oral Allergy Syndrome and Hay Fever

-Oral allergy syndrome can occur all year found, but it's often worse in the pollen season.
-Therefore strategies to reduce or prevent both OAS and hay fever can be useful for a person who has both of the disorders.
-I have oral allergy syndrome and hay fever and find some of the techniques described below very helpful.
+OAS can occur all year found, but for some people it's worse in the pollen season.
+Strategies to reduce or prevent both hay fever and OAS may be useful.
+I have both of the disorders and find some of the techniques described below very helpful for relieving them.

-In many people, symptoms of oral allergy syndrome are restricted to the mouth.
-The first symptom listed below is the most common and may be the only one that appears.
-OAS symptoms usually develop immediately after eating a food, but they may not develop until up to thirty minutes later, or very occasionally up to an hour after eating the allergenic food.
+In many people, symptoms of oral allergy syndrome are localized and are restricted to the mouth.
+The first symptom listed below is most common and may be the only one that appears.
+OAS symptoms usually develop immediately after eating a food, but they may not develop until up to thirty minutes later or very occasionally up to an hour after eating the allergenic food.

 - Swelling of the lips, tongue or throat